About & FAQ

 What happens to my data?

-TaxGPT needs general information about your province of residence and financial situation to make tailored recommendations about free tax-filing.
-Questions you type in and the responses to them are saved by Typebot, and are used to improve the service.
-However, no personal information is collected, which means responses can’t be used to identify you in any way.
+Questions and responses are logged and spot checked to improve the service.
+However, no personal information is collected, which means submitted questions and responses can’t be used to identify you in any way.

 I analyze the results to see how TaxGPT is performing and make regular improvements.